JSdotNet/Template/README.md

 Another approach would be to have separate models for command and queries.
 The Domain models could be used for the commands while the queries would be based on for example [materialized views](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/management/materialized-views/materialized-view-overview).
 There are many ways to implement CQRS, so it is important to choose the right approach for your application.
 This template could still be a good starting for any of those approaches.

+### Presentation

+To test my domain and application layer I added an API project as presentation layer.
+I chose to use minimal API instead of controllers, just to see how that works.
+It does seem to be a bit cleaner, but I do not yet see any real benefits compared to controllers...
+I does seem to be the direction Microsoft is heading, so I'll use it here to get some experience with it.

+Not every application will require and API, but in my experience, it is the most common scenario.
+The UI would most likely be build using either Angular or React, which I may include in this template at a later stage.
+Depending on the consumer I would also consider using separate request and response models instead of using the ones from the Application layer.
+For now this API is enough to test the Domain and Application layers.

+An interesting alternative may be to use a Blazor frontend.
+This would reduce the complexity as it would replace both the API and the UI with one single presentation project.
+I do however have doubts related to the future of Blazor, so I'm not sure if I could recommend it at this point.

-### Infrastructure & Presentation
+### Infrastructure

-The Infrastructure and Presentation layers are responsible for the external dependencies and the presentation of the application.
+The Infrastructure layers are responsible for the external dependencies and the presentation of the application.
 Each infrastructure project should have only one responsibility and should not be aware of the other infrastructure projects.

-For this template I added a Infrastructure project for the dependency to a SQL database and a Api project for the presentation layer.
+For this template I added an infrastructure project for the dependency to a SQL database.
 I added these project to test this project template, but real projects may have different infrastructure or presentation requirements.
 Thats why I will not focus on these projects, except for specific concerns: